lutzfischer/xiFDR/README.md

 1. Estimation of FDRs in crosslinking MS via the target-decoy approach

 2. Error propagation

 #### Terminology

 ### The interface
+The interface provides several tabs.

+The first tab, "input", is used to read in results from search engines, define column names if necessary, and apply prefilters prior to FDR estimation.

+The second, "FDR settings", performs the actual FDR calculation at the desired error level.

+The "Results" tab shows a summary of the FDR calculation.
+It also allows the user to save FDR-filtered crosslinking MS results in .csv or [HUPO-compliant mzIdentML 1.2.0 format](https://www.psidev.info/mzidentml#mzid12) for deposition in databases.
+The output can also be directly uploaded to [xiView.org](https://xiview.org/xiNET_website/index.php) for spectral analysis, network visualization and mapping to structures.

+There is then a tab displaying a log of the FDR calculation and an "about" tab with software information.

 #### Loading search results from xiSEARCH